genderkit/genderkit/_resources/gender-services.md

 In the UK, people who are changing things linked to gender are supported by a set of specialist centres, often known as "gender identity clinics" (GICs), which offer [formal diagnosis]({% link _articles/formal-diagnosis.md %}) and access to other services like hormone medications and surgeries.

+{% capture gic-description %}
-{% include gender-clinics tag="Gender Clinics" icon="tick" title="Free UK-based services" free=true referrals=true description="You can access these gender services for free by asking your GP to make a referral.
+You can access these gender services for free by asking your GP to make a referral.
 However, these services have significant waiting lists, and may require a wait of several years before being seen.
-They will also only accept you as a patient if you are registered with a GP in a specific area." %}
+They will also only accept you as a patient if you are registered with a GP in a specific area.

+You can find more information about waiting times - and which services will see you more quickly - on our [ UK service wait times page]({% link _resources/wait-times.md %}#free-uk-based-services).
+{% endcapture %}
+{% include gender-clinics tag="Gender Clinics" icon="tick" title="Free UK-based services" free=true referrals=true description=gic-description %}

 All these services are now accepting referrals and able to offer both phone and video appointments.

+{% capture gic-description %}
-{% include gender-clinics tag="Gender Clinics" icon="pound" title="Paid UK-based services" free=false referrals=true description="There are also several private gender services which charge fees but which may have significantly shorter waiting lists.
-You may wish to use these services while on the waiting list for an NHS service." %}
+There are also several private gender services which charge fees but which may have significantly shorter waiting lists.
+You may wish to use these services while on the waiting list for an NHS service.

+You can find the waiting times for these services on our [ UK service wait times page]({% link _resources/wait-times.md %}#paid-uk-based-services).
+{% endcapture %}
+{% include gender-clinics tag="Gender Clinics" icon="pound" title="Paid UK-based services" free=false referrals=true description=gic-description %}

 ### Other services